nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have `Java 11` installed on your Computer.
 2. Download the latest `tp.main.jar` from [here](https://github.com/AY2223S2-CS2113-F13-1/tp/releases).
-3. Copy the file to the folder you want to use as home folder for the recipe manager.
+3. Copy the file to an **empty folder** you want to use as home folder for the recipe manager.
 4. Open the command prompt.
 5. Then `cd` into the folder where you copied the jar file. e.g. `cd C:\Users\Lee\Desktop\MyRecipe`.
 6. Type `java -jar tp.main.jar` and press Enter to start the program.